ashutoshmjain/gita/src/prologue.md

 > A set of predefined `Karmas` practiced consistently is called `Yazna`. `Yazna` leads to success (`Siddhi`).
 For example when you study eight hours a day for say eight long years you become a successful doctor.
 Same is true for an Engineer, a Scientist, an Economist and thousands of other specializations .
 The daily ritual of study (and lab) in this case is `Yazna`. `Yazna` becomes effective when performed alone and without the influence of worldly desires.
 When such fine tuned skills are used effectively, they become source of inspiration for the rest thus initiating a virtuous cycle of `Karma` and `Vikarma`.

 You may argue other species too sustain information and they do turn it into knowledge.
 For example a dog may hide a bone and he knows how and when to retrieve it back.
 Bees make beehives to store honey.
 Elephants remember the river even after hundreds of years.
 The difference, however, is not only the "size and scope", it is also in persistent nature of our storage.
 In case of humans the external store of information is vast, shared and is well documented.
 The last part is important - being documented makes it asynchronously available.
 It is as if a teacher is always with us - in our books.
 The recipes of success are available to us in written format.

+This, however, was NOT the first quantum jump.
+The first was when we designed first spoken language and enabled barter based on authenticity of spoken word - but we are digressing!
+Let's get back to the story of written word.

 ---